Elephants Do Not Forget: Differential Privacy with State Continuity for Privacy Budget: Evaluation

 \paragraph{\naivedp.} As a baseline we use a system that runs DP code on the machine with the same specification as \dpsystem but does not use TEEs, state continuity, encryption and signatures.

-\paragraph{Datasets and queries.} As datasets, we use the PUMS dataset~\cite{pums} and the test dataset of DIGIX~\cite{digix}.
-PUMS has 1.2 million records, and takes 44\,MB memory.
-DIGIX has 2 million records, and takes 307\,MB memory. { Since DIGIX is 307\,MB and the maximum SGX enclave memory is around 190\,MB, we divide and seal DIGIX into two data chunks so that each can fit into the enclave.
-During queries, the code loads each chunk one by one, calculates a temporary result on each one and aggregates these temporary results inside the enclave.}
+\paragraph{Datasets and queries.} As datasets, we use the PUMS dataset~\cite{pums} (1.2 million records, 44\,MB) and the test dataset of DIGIX~\cite{digix} (2~million records, 307\,MB).
+Since DIGIX is 307\,MB and the maximum SGX enclave memory is around 190\,MB, we divide and seal DIGIX into two data chunks so that each can fit into the enclave.
+During queries, the code abstracts the data as a single piece and loads records as requested by a DP mechanism (e.g., for average query, Gaussian mechanism may access one record at a time).
+Both PUMS and DIGIX have an age column, which is used in most of our queries.